ddsouz5/oneliners/README.md

     touch -t 1312031429.30 /path/to/directory
     # will change the date modified for directory to 2013-12-03 14:29:30.

+allow only root access to file

+    chmod 600 file.txt

 setting up jupyter notebook on a compute node (https://oncomputingwell.princeton.edu/2018/05/jupyter-on-the-cluster/)

     ## on compute node